ABD-01/Flask-Protobuf/Notes.md

 # Notes on Flask, WTForms, Protocol Buffers and more...

-These notes are a part of Flask based Web Server I build for TMCVP Protobuf Encoded Communication Testing Server.
+These notes are a part of Flask based Web Server I build for CVP Protobuf Encoded Communication Testing Server.

 ## Protocol Buffers